Randomization Test for the Specification of Interference Structure: Acknowledgments

 \section{Acknowledgments}

 We thank Jing Cai for kindly instructing us on how to recover the randomization strata from the replication data of \citet{cai2015social}.
-We also thank seminar participants at Keio University, Kwansei Gakuin University, Tokyo University, and Osaka University for their helpful comments discussions.
+We also thank Sukjin Han, Marc Henry, Ryo Okui, Kohei Yata, and conference and seminar participants at IAAE 2023, Keio University, Kwansei Gakuin University, The University of Tokyo, and Osaka University for their helpful comments and discussions.
 This work was supported by JSPS KAKENHI grant numbers 19H01473 and 20K01597.
 The datasets used in the empirical illustrations are available from the Interuniversity Consortium for Political and Social Research (\citealp{cai2019replication}; \citealp{paluck2020changing}).